Going to Medical School in St. Maarten

 Life on St. Maarten is much like AUC's academic experience—both connect you to a vibrant, friendly and intimate community.

 St. Maarten is vibrant, community-minded, exciting, friendly, and intimate.
-Island life provides an ideal setting for one of the best caribbean medical schools.
-Medical school students can get away from the stresses of everyday life and focus on their classes and medical preparation.
+Island life provides an ideal setting for someone beginning academic study at a Caribbean medical school.

 Life on the Island